Lawsuits filed by ex-volleyball player and former football player against Northwestern University

 He said it’s “too early to tell” if the cases will be combined into a class-action lawsuit.
 “We’re still trying to look at different legal aspects,” he said.

 The scandal at the Big Ten school centers on a problem that seems to extend far beyond sports, even if it is sports that often gets the headlines.
-While major college sports programs have become multimillion-dollar, ritualistic hazing appears to remain a problematic tradition within them.
+While major college sports have become multimillion-dollar programs, ritualistic hazing appears to remain a problematic tradition within them.

 Speaking at a Monday news conference, Crump said Yates’ case is the first with a named plaintiff and includes comments from other named players.